LTmadness/ValheimBetterServerConfig/README.md

 Config file will be generated after first server start

 ### Changes
+##### v0.0.60
+- Added new commands:
+	* say - to say something to players in server as server
+	* yell - to shout something at players in server as server
+	* config - displays all of the information you have set in config as a list
+- Added new config option:
+	* Server Username - the name thats displayed for a server when say/yell command used
+- Fixed shutdown command
+- Small fixes and optimisations

 ##### v0.0.55
--Hot fix for change done in Valheim 0.147.3 update
+- Hot fix for change done in Valheim 0.147.3 update

 ##### v0.0.50
 - Added configurable backup system that puts set amount of backups(1 per save) into folder with your world name